 10. Action Without a Meeting.

-Any action which may be taken at a meeting of the Members, may be taken without a meeting if written consent setting forth the action so taken is signed by the Members entitled to cast a majority of the votes entitled to be case(unless the Declaration requires more than a majority of the votes, whereupon said greater number of votes shall be required) with respect to the subject matter thereof.
+Any action which may be taken at a meeting of the Members, may be taken without a meeting if written consent setting forth the action so taken is signed by the Members entitled to cast a majority of the votes [before Cooney subdivides and sells lots, they are the majority] entitled to be case(unless the Declaration requires more than a majority of the votes, whereupon said greater number of votes shall be required) with respect to the subject matter thereof.

 ARTICLE V ELECTION OF BOARD OF DIRECTORS